Arrange a callback

 The easiest way to find out if you have the grounds to make a claim is to speak with our team.
 They’ll review your chances of being compensated and let you know your options for free.

-Claiming compensation from an uninsured driver for a motorcycle accident
+Claiming compensation from an uninsured driver

 If you’re involved in a motorbike accident where the other driver was not insured, don’t despair.
 You could still claim but the process will be slightly different.
 If you decide to work with us, one of our solicitors could help you to claim through the Motor Insurers Bureau (MIB).